 In my private practice and my Camhs role, I work with parents who have misunderstandings about Anxiety.
 Anxiety is a normal and natural feeling and everyone experiences from time to time.
-It is a symptom of fear and the good news it can be explained with some simple neuroscience.
+It is a symptom of fear and can be explained with some simple neuroscience.
 So you can listen to my video or read on for a much more detailed explanation.

 What Causes Anxiety?